-The nursing student should be eligible to receive approval for taking the NCLEX-RN exam by the Georgia Board of Nursing at the time of admission to the program.
-The Georgia Board of Nursing asks the following questions of students at the time of application for nursing licensure (prior to examination by NCLEX-RN):
+The nursing student should be eligible to receive approval for taking the graduate program's certification exam at the time of admission to the program.
+The Georgia Board of Nursing asks the following questions of students at the time of application for nursing licensure:

-1. Have you ever been arrested, convicted, sentenced, plead guilty, plead nolo contendere or given first offender status which is (a) a misdemeanor, (b) a felony; (c) a crime involving

-- moral turpitude; (d) a crime violating a federal law involving controlled substances, dangerous drugs or a DUI or DWI, or (e) any offense other than a minor traffic violation?
+- 1. Have you ever been arrested, convicted, sentenced, plead guilty, plead nolo contendere or given first offender status which is (a) a misdemeanor, (b) a felony; (c) a crime involving moral turpitude; (d) a crime violating a federal law involving controlled substances, dangerous drugs or a DUI or DWI, or (e) any offense other than a minor traffic violation?
 Note: Even if probation completed or first offender status granted. - 2.
 Has any licensing board or agency in Georgia or any other state ever: (a) denied your license application, renewal or reinstatement? (b) revoked, suspended, restricted, or probated your license? (c) requested or accepted surrender of your license? (d) reprimanded, fined or disciplined you?